 Special Handling and Fabrication Methods of Titanium

 Fabricating titanium requires specialized methods due to its unique characteristics.
 It tends to react with other materials at high temperatures, so it needs to be machined in an inert atmosphere or with proper shielding gases during welding.
 Cutting and shaping titanium can be challenging because of its strength and wear resistance, often requiring advanced tools.
-Additionally, care must be taken to avoid contamination with other metals during fabrication, as this can weaken the final product.
+When working with titanium, cautiousness is needed to avoid contamination with other metals during fabrication, as this can weaken the final product.

 Magnesium